remlapmot/mrrobust/README.md

 github uninstall mrrobust
 ```

-### Installation for Stata version 12 and earlier versions (and perhaps Stata version 13)
+### Installation instructions for Stata version 12 and earlier versions (and perhaps Stata version 13)
 The `net install` syntax for installing `mrrobust` does not work under Stata version 12 and earlier
 because this webpage has an address starting with https rather than http.
 In such cases you need to
 do a manual installation.